prince0310/MWTCNN/README.md

 Welcome to our sleep revolution repository!
 Here, we harness the power of time-frequency distribution techniques and deep neural networks to automate the identification of insomnia using single-channel EEG signals.
 Sweet dreams are made of this!
 🚀 Getting Started

+#### 📊 Data acquisition

+In this paper, two publicly available databases: CAP - sleep and (ii) SDRC have been used for the experimentation

+#### ✨ Data pre-processing and segmentation

+The databases recordcontains recording of various signals through polysomnography (PSG), including respiratory, EOG, EEG, and ECG signals.
+In our experiment, we focused on extracting EEG signals specifically from the C4 − A1 channel in the PSG recordings.
+To reduce the processing time and increase the accuracy of detection, we have segmented the whole signal into 1 sec. duration and converted these sub- signals into RGB images using continuous wavelet transform with Morlet mother wavelet functions and SPWVD

+#### 📈 Scalogram generation

+The scalogram of the signal is extracted using Morlet CWT (Continuous wavelet transform).
+The deep convolutional neural network component of the proposed methodology uses CWT coefficients as features.
+This work evaluates the per- formance of the proposed method on Morlet wavelet func- tions and Smoothed pseudo wigner-wille distribution based scalograms.
+Calculating the coefficients scales is done on the 1sec segment of each signal.
+Then scalograms are retrieved and scaled using bi-cubic interpolation following the specifica- tions

+#### 🛠️ Transfer Learning

+Large annotated dataset, time, and high computing resources are required for training a CNN from scratch than using a CNN that has been pre-trained on a huge database [26].
+There are two primary transfer learning scenarios: freezing and fine-tuning the layers of CNN architecture.
+In fine-tuning, the weights and biases of a CNN that has already been trained are used instead of random initialization, followed by a normal training procedure on the unseen dataset.
+However, in another scenario, the pre-trained CNN layers are considered to be fixed feature extractors.
+In this case, the fully connected layers are tweaked across the target dataset and number of defined classes whereas the biases and weights of our ideal convolutional layers remain fixed.
+The frozen layers are not restricted to convolutional layers alone.
+Frozen layers may be fully connected layers or any subset of convolutional;
+nevertheless, it is usual practice to freeze the more superficial convolutional layers.
+In our study, we have used the freezing method by freezing all the CNN layers and re-trained the last three fully-connected layers with number of output classes as two for last layer of AlexNet , GoogLeNet,
+VGG16, ResNet50, and MobileNetV2, using
+the same training pipeline used for the proposed method and compared the performance of these models with our proposed MWTCNNet model for classification between normal and insomniac scalogram

 ###### To embark on this journey, make sure you have the following magical spells (dependencies) installed:

     Python (version X.X.X) ✨